mbercx/softdev-101/docs/documentation.md

 !!! tip "Give it a try!"

-    Serve the documentation with `mkdocs serve`, open this page, make some changes and save the file.
+    Serve the documentation with `mkdocs serve`, open `docs/index.md`, make some changes and save the file.
     Can you see the page being updated?

-You're probably wondering how to deploy the documentation to a website, as I've done for this repository.

 ### Deploying to GitHub Pages